BlairLAdams/RPi5/mkdocs/docs/02_architecture/index.md

 # Data Architecture

-Data architecture defines the blueprint for how data is structured, stored, integrated, and delivered across systems.
-In a water utility, it ensures that operational systems like SCADA, GIS, CMMS, and LIMS can interoperate cleanly with enterprise tools like the EDW, BI dashboards, and regulatory reporting platforms.
-Architecture decisions clarify where master data resides, how data flows between systems, and what formats and standards are used.
-For organizations beginning to centralize analytics and reporting, data architecture provides a scalable, intentional design to reduce duplication, ensure performance, and support future growth.
+[Data Architecture](../glossary.md#data-architecture) defines the blueprint for how data is structured, stored, and integrated across systems.
+In a water utility, this includes designing how data flows between [line of business systems](../glossary.md#line-of-business-system) such as [CMMS](../glossary.md#cmms), [SCADA](../glossary.md#scada), and [GIS](../glossary.md#gis),
+and how it's centralized into an [Enterprise Data Warehouse](../glossary.md#data-warehouse-edw).
+Architecture decisions clarify the [system of record](../glossary.md#system-of-record) for key data domains,
+standardize [reference data](../glossary.md#reference-data), and document data movement through [pipelines](../glossary.md#data-pipeline).

+---

 ## Objective

-Design and document a scalable data architecture to support integration, accessibility, and trust in the utility's core data assets.
+Design and document a scalable [data architecture](../glossary.md#data-architecture) to support trustworthy, integrated data analytics.

+---

 ### Key Results

-- Create a current-state architecture diagram (source systems, ETL pipelines, data consumers)
+- Create a current-state architecture diagram (source systems, [data pipelines](../glossary.md#data-pipeline), consumers)
-- Identify master system of record for 3 core domains (e.g., GIS = asset registry)
+- Designate the [system of record](../glossary.md#system-of-record) for three major domains
-- Document at least one planned data flow per system (e.g., SCADA to EDW)
+- Document at least one [data flow](../glossary.md#data-pipeline) from source to warehouse
-- Publish a data system inventory with owners and refresh frequencies
+- Publish an inventory of data sources with refresh frequencies and business owners

+---

 ## Core Processes

-- Architecture design and stakeholder validation
+- Architecture diagramming and validation
-- Master data source designation and documentation
+- Data domain and [system of record](../glossary.md#system-of-record) assignment
-- Interface and data pipeline mapping
+- Reference data harmonization
-- Metadata tagging of system boundaries and interfaces
+- Metadata tagging for architectural components
-- Integration approval and version control process
+- Integration onboarding and change tracking

+---

 ## Suggested Metrics

-- Percent of core systems documented in architecture diagram
+- Number of systems diagrammed with data lineage
-- Number of systems with defined source-of-truth per domain
+- Percentage of domains with confirmed [system of record](../glossary.md#system-of-record)
-- Time to update architecture documentation after system changes
+- Time-to-update diagrams after system changes
-- Rate of redundant data store reduction (e.g., spreadsheets replaced by EDW)
+- Reduction in redundant data stores